A Role of Environmental Complexity on Representation Learning in Deep Reinforcement Learning Agents: Methods

 \subsection{Reinforcement Learning}

-In this paper we train artificial agents with deep RL \cite{sutton:2018} to perform a navigation task.
-The overall set up and training approach are similar to those introduced in an earlier publication \cite{liu:2024}.
-The agents are trained in an environment that can be defined as a Partially Observable Markov Decision Process (POMDP) defined by a $(S, A, P, R, \Omega, O)$ tuple.
+We train deep RL \cite{sutton:2018} artificial agents to perform a navigation task, using a set up and training approach similar to ones we used in an earlier publication \cite{liu:2024}.
+The agents are trained in an environment that can be conceptualized as a Partially Observable Markov Decision Process (POMDP) defined by a $(S, A, P, R, \Omega, O)$ tuple.
 At each time step $t$, the environment has state $s_t \in S$ and gives a limited amount of information about that state to the agent in an observation $o_t \in \Omega$.
 The mapping $O: S \rightarrow \Omega$ defines what information is given.
 The agent performs actions from a discrete action space $a_t \in A$, the state evolves according to a transition function $P: S \times A \rightarrow S$, and a reward $r_t$ is given according to $R : S \times A \rightarrow \mathbb{R}$.

 The agent learns a policy $\pi_\theta(a_t | o_t, h_t) = \mathbb{P}[a_t=a | o_t=o, h_t=h]$ where $h_t$ is a hidden state $h_t \in \mathbb{R}^k$ used in a recurrent layer of the network.
 The policy is parameterized by a neural network with parameters $\theta$.
 Simultaneously, the agent learns to predict expected return known as the value $V(o_t, h_t) = \mathbb{E}^{\pi_\theta}[G_t|o_t,h_t]$.
 The return $G_t = \sum^\infty_{k=0} \gamma^k r_{t+k+1}$ is a discounted sum of future rewards, with discount factor $\gamma \in [0, 1)$.